Eternals (film): Post-production

 At the end of May 2021, with the release of the first teaser trailer and poster for the film, the official writing credits were revealed: Zhao was credited as the screenwriter, both as a solo contributor and as part of a writing team with Burleigh, while Ryan and Kaz Firpo received story credit.
 Additionally, Gil Birmingham was revealed to have been cast in the film, although he was absent in the final film.
 In July 2021, Writers Guild of America West presented the film's final writing credits, awarding Ryan and Kaz Firpo screenplay credit along with Zhao and the team of Zhao and Burleigh, in addition to their story credit.
 Moore believed the studio had "bit off as much as we could chew" with the film, creating one that "felt urgent and present and had [a fast] pace, but also took time to reflect back over the centuries".

-At the film's world premiere, Matt Donnelly of Variety tweeted that Harry Styles made an appearance in a post-credits scene as Eros, Thanos' brother in the comics, which was not shown in early press screenings of the film.
-Zhao later revealed that she "kept tabs on [Styles]" since his appearance in Dunkirk (2017), believing that he "makes me think of Eros as a character".
+At the film's world premiere, Matt Donnelly of Variety tweeted that Harry Styles made an appearance in a post-credits scene as Eros / Starfox, Thanos's brother in the comics, which was not shown in early press screenings of the film.
+Zhao later revealed that she "kept tabs on [Styles]" since his appearance in the film Dunkirk (2017), believing that he "makes me think of Eros as a character".
 WWE wrestler Becky Lynch had a role in the film for a planned post-credits scene that was intended to set up a future project.
 The scene was removed for being reportedly "too depressing".